28th Week of Pregnancy (Week 28)

 Special features: opens its eyes for the first time, reacts to light & sounds

-Development: Onset of REM sleep (dream phases), brain and lungs continue to mature
+Development: start of REM sleep (dream phases), brain & lungs continue to mature

-Position: still a lot of movement, mostly with the head upwards
+Position: still lots of movement, usually head up

-Chance of survival in premature birth: about 90% - Your body:
+Chance of survival if born prematurely: about 90% - Your body:

 Month: 7th month of pregnancy

-Physical changes: growing belly, pressure on stomach & bladder
+Physical changes: growing bump, pressure on stomach & bladder

 Common complaints: shortness of breath, back pain, heartburn, water retention

-Emotional state: stronger bond with the baby, mental preparation for the birth
+Emotional state: stronger bond with baby, mental preparation for birth

-At 28 weeks, your baby is about 35–37 cm long (crown to heel) and weighs approximately 1,000–1,200 grams.
-It is looking more and more like a newborn – with a rounder face, stronger fat deposits, and firmer muscles.
-The skin appears less translucent, as fat tissue is now forming beneath it.
+In week 28, your baby is about 35–37 cm long (crown to heel) and weighs roughly 1,000–1,200 grams.
+It is looking more and more like a newborn – with a rounder face, stronger fat reserves, and more defined muscles.
+The skin appears less translucent now, as fatty tissue forms underneath it.

-The nervous system continues to mature, and the baby can respond to touch, sounds, and light.
-The eyelids open and close, and the pupils react to brightness.
-REM sleep, or dream sleep, also begins – your baby can dream!
+The nervous system continues to mature, and the baby can react to touch, sounds, and light.
+The eyelids open and close, and the pupils respond to brightness.
+Dream sleep (REM sleep) also begins – your baby can dream!

-The lungs are not yet fully developed, but they are making further progress.
-With each passing week, the chances of survival for premature babies increase significantly.
+The lungs are not yet fully mature but are making further progress.
+With each week, the chance of survival for premature babies increases significantly.

-Your abdominal circumference continues to increase – many women now feel more pressure, heartburn, occasional shortness of breath or sleeping problems.
-The uterus is pressing more on the stomach and bladder, which can lead to more frequent urination.
+Your bump continues to grow – many women now feel more pressure, heartburn, occasional shortness of breath, or sleep problems.
+The uterus is pressing more on your stomach and bladder, which can cause you to need to urinate more often.

-Water retention, especially in the feet and hands, is also typical from this week onwards.
-Therefore, make sure to take regular breaks, keep your legs elevated, and wear loose clothing.
+Water retention, especially in your feet and hands, is also typical from this week onwards.
+Make sure to take regular breaks, elevate your legs, and wear loose clothing.

-Your body continues to produce more blood to provide your baby with the best possible care.
-At the same time, you may experience iron deficiency – talk to your doctor about the right care.
+Your body continues to produce more blood to optimally supply your baby.
+At the same time, iron deficiency can occur – talk to your doctor or midwife about the right care.

 Tips for the 28th week of pregnancy

-- 🤰 Balancing movement and rest: Walks, pregnancy yoga or swimming help relieve discomfort and promote well-being.
+- 🤰 Balance movement & rest: Walks, pregnancy yoga or swimming help relieve discomfort and promote wellbeing.

-- 🥗 Keep an eye on your diet: Pay attention to an iron-rich, balanced diet with sufficient fluids.
+- 🥗 Keep an eye on your diet: Make sure to eat an iron-rich, balanced diet and drink enough fluids.

-- 📝 Planning birth preparation: Register early for a childbirth preparation course – now is the ideal time.
+- 📝 Plan for birth preparation: Sign up early for a birth preparation class – now is the ideal time.

-- 🍼 Start preparing for breastfeeding: If you want to breastfeed, start with gentle breast massages or find out about nursing bras and the like.
+- 🍼 Start preparing for breastfeeding: If you wish to breastfeed, start with gentle breast massages or find out about nursing bras and more.

-- 📑 Clarify organisational matters: Apply for maternity leave and parental allowance in good time, and inform your employer if necessary.
+- 📑 Sort out organisational matters: Apply for maternity leave and parental allowance in good time and, if necessary, inform your employer.

-The most frequently asked questions about the 28th week of pregnancy
+The most common questions about the 28th week of pregnancy

-How big is my baby at 28 weeks pregnant?
+How big is my baby in the 28th week?

-The crown-to-heel length is about 35–37 cm – your child is roughly the size of an aubergine.
+The crown-to-heel length is about 35–37 cm – your baby is roughly the size of an aubergine.

 How does the baby's immune system develop?